awsdocs/amazon-opensearch-service-developer-guide/doc_source/aes-supported-es-operations.md

   }
 }
 ```
 + `cluster_concurrent_rebalance` specifies the number of shards that can be relocated to new nodes at any given time\.
-For more information, see [Shard Rebalancing Settings](https://www.elastic.co/guide/en/elasticsearch/reference/current/shards-allocation.html#_shard_rebalancing_settings) in the Elasticsearch documentation\.
-+ `max_bytes_per_sec` is the maximum data transfer speed that Elasticsearch uses during a [recovery event](https://www.elastic.co/guide/en/elasticsearch/reference/current/cat-recovery.html)\.
++ `max_bytes_per_sec` is the maximum data transfer speed that Elasticsearch uses during a recovery event\.
 + `di_number` is an internal Amazon ES value that is used to copy shards to new *domain instances* after configuration changes\.

 ## Version 6\.2<a name="es_version_6_2"></a>